top of page

 The Intersect Study

-The INTERSECT study works in collaboration with researchers across the world, with an emphasis on working with under-represented countries in South-America, Asia and Africa.
-The protocol has been publicly registered and is available here
+The INTERSECT study examines childbirth-related PTSD in an international context by collaborating with researchers across the world, with an emphasis on working with under-represented countries in South-America, Asia and Africa.
+The study is publicly registered here and the protocol available here.

-Principle investigators in over 40 countries are conducting the INTERSECT survey with over 18,000 women 6 to 12 weeks after birth.
-The INTERSECT project will provide cross-cultural information on the prevalence of postpartum PTSD, as well as cross-cultural variation in the etiology and manifestation of childbirth-related PTSD worldwide.
+Principal investigators in over 40 countries are conducting the INTERSECT survey with women 6 to 12 weeks after birth.
+The INTERSECT project provides cross-cultural information on the prevalence of postpartum PTSD, as well as cross-cultural variation in the causes and presentation of childbirth-related PTSD worldwide.
+The INTERSECT survey includes self-reported information on birth experiences, whether birth was traumatic, childbirth-related PTSD, depression, trauma history, obstetric and demographic information.

 "This project…has the potential to be transformative both in improving the quality of maternity care worldwide and in reducing the incidence of a very serious, but under-researched and under-treated, mental health condition” Birth Trauma Association.